AFMC Certification Competency Case Study

 - Case Assessment questionnaire e.g. interconnectedness, how disease might begin in the gut, supplements you considered, key history observations, specific actions taken.
 Once the preparation window begins, you are welcome to click on the link below at any point, so you can clearly see what questions you will be answering about your patient and prepare accordingly.
 Do not, however, populate the questionnaire until you are ready to submit officially your assessment demonstrating competence.
 Please make note that the entry field for every question is purposefully limited in size.
 This limitation requires that you prioritize your input and express yourself succinctly (a key practitioner skill).
 Your submission should well demonstrate that you can express multi-factorial detail crisply.
 You will want to prepare accordingly.
 Be careful not to speak in vague generalities but to give very specific, detailed insight and thorough explanations for each of your points.
 The Level 3 AFMC Review Course gives many examples of acceptable and unacceptable submissions.

 Cases will be graded on a Pass/Fail basis.
 Grading status (or a need for further information, if applicable) will be communicated to all students within two business weeks following the close of the examination window.
 Most cases will be given a Pass/Fail grade in response to initially submitted materials.
-If, however, a case study is simply missing key relevant or required data, a student will be given one opportunity over five business days after notification to submit what is required.
+If, however, a case study is simply missing key relevant or required data, a student will be given one opportunity over five calendar days after notification to submit what is required.
 If a case study does not receive a Passing grade, a student will be given an opportunity to submit a different case study during a future examination window for further consideration (a separate Certification registration and fee will be required).
 Grading decisions from the certification administrator are final.

 To receive a passing grade for the submitted case study, all of the following criteria must be met.